2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • Is my entry adding pressure?

-• Is the center or south side of the home already too active?
+• Is the center or south side of my home already too active?

 The cleanest path is often: check your 2026 sign first, then map the actual home layout.
-That way you are not applying yearly advice blindly.
+That way you're not applying yearly advice blindly.